-Everyone should be able to enjoy Northeastern Ontario’s beautiful wilderness and tourism destinations, regardless of age or ability.
+Everyone can to enjoy Northeastern Ontario’s beautiful wilderness and tourism destinations, regardless of age or ability.
 Planning a trip can be stressful enough, even without taking accessibility into account.
 This article aims to help individuals with mobility limitations plan a wilderness adventure by highlighting some of the accessible accommodations and activities in the French River, Manitoulin Island, and Temiskaming Shores regions.

 Editor's Note: Please note that these aren't the only options available!
 Check out our operator profiles for those with the green "Wheelchair Accessible" tag to get started.